 Anxiety

 Her anxiety can be pretty bad at times.
-This is a separate diagnosis, but a lot of it stems from not understanding things.
-She often completely ignored tasks simply because of the anxiety of doing them wrong.
+This is a separate diagnosis, but much of it stems from not understanding things.
+She often ignored tasks simply because of the anxiety of doing them wrong.

 Twirling